systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

    :alt: Editorials Author format

 2.3.
-Check that author names in the references have the following format:
+Check that author names in the references have the following format: |br|
 LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th)

 - Check that initials have no more than 3 letters and have NO spaces or hyphens in-between: Rumi B, Jutten BC, Loo SCJ